Our electronic noticeboard system is all controlled from a browser based control system that is sent out from our special dedicated web server.

 The following image shows the same same page being shown in two different size zones on the same screen.
 The system simply scales the page up or down to fit.

 As we wanted to keep the system quick and easy to use, the page creation and the sending of the page to display screens can all be done from within the page editor section.

-Being able to see the page to confirm it's the one you want displayed is a lot better than having to keep jumping between different sections.
+Being able to see the page to confirm it's the one you want displayed is a lot better than having to keep jumping back and fourth between different sections.

-The different sections are also colour coded with the blue section for adding pages and media to a display channel (slide show creation) and a green section for scheduling content.
+The different sections of the controller are colour coded with the blue section for adding pages and media to a display channel (play list or carousel creation) and a green section for scheduling content.

 Note that in the blue section there is a check box marked as Simulate Noticeboard.
-Check that and the editor will simulate a noticeboard screen by loading the pages in the list below it into the editor in the same way the noticeboard screen shows them.
+This puts the editor into noticeboard simulator mode where the editor will simulate a noticeboard screen by loading the pages in the list below it into the editor in the same way the noticeboard screen shows them.